Graduateshotline

 Certificate: CNA Certification

-Licensed Practical Nurses/Licensed Vocational Nurse (LPN/LVN)Administering injections, inserting catheter, collecting samples, administering IV etc.
+Licensed Practical Nurses/Licensed Vocational Nurse (LPN/LVN)Administering injections, inserting a catheter, collecting samples, administering IV, etc.

 Salary:$50,000